A poststamp from the state of Maryland, with illustrations showing some of the state's best-known landmarks

 Point Modular Homes

 As a division of Point Group, LLC, Point Modular Homes in Baltimore is led by Mike Homa.
-He has nearly three decades of building experience that he puts forth with every new project Point accepts.
+He has nearly three decades of building experience that he puts puts to good use with every new project Point accepts.

 Exterior view of a Point Modular Homes backyard patio